mui/material-ui/docs/data/joy/guides/apply-dark-mode/apply-dark-mode.md

 ### Gatsby

-To use the API with a Gatsby project, add the following code to the custom [`gatsby-ssr.js`](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) file:
+To use the Joy UI API with a Next.js project, add the following code to the custom [`gatsby-ssr.js`](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) file:

 ```jsx
 import React from 'react';